Treating Separation Anxiety, Part 4.

 It turned out that whenever Kobe stayed with me, and the other dogs, his separation anxiety was much less pronounced than when his owner left him alone in her apartment.
 He still exhibited symptoms.
-Whenever I left him and the other dogs alone in my apartment—which is on the top floor of a brownstone—he would shriek, and cry, and wail as if in terrible pain.
+Whenever I left him and the other dogs alone in my apartment he would shriek, and cry, and wail as if in terrible pain.
 Fortunately, he would stop as soon as I got to the lobby and he heard the doors of my building close.
 Likewise, as soon as he heard me coming up the stairs when I came home he would also cry and shriek and moan.
 And when I came inside I would always find that his wee-wee pads were soaked with urine.

 But even though Kobe was still anxious this was a better outcome than what sometimes happened when his owner was left him home alone in her apartment.
 He’d actually been hospitalized several times due to severe intestinal distress.

-Since being around the other dogs did seem to have something of a positive effect on Kobe’s separation anxiety, his owner and I decided to see if his symptoms lessened as he got more and more used to hanging out with the other dogs.
+Since being around the other dogs seemed to have a positive effect on Kobe’s separation anxiety, his owner and I decided to see if his symptoms lessened as he got more and more used to hanging out with the other dogs.
 And that seemed to be the case.
 There were days when his crying was much less pronounced than on other days, just as there were some days when the wee-wee pads weren’t soaked through.

 Still, this was not an optimal outcome.
 So one day I decided to show Kobe’s owner how to do two of the core exercises of Natural Dog Training: the Pushing and Collecting Exercises.